HOME > Laboratories

 Page Top

-Administration of Safety and Hygiene
+Department for the Administration of Safety and Hygiene

 Chemistry for Environment and Safety

-YAMAMOTO, Hitoshi (Professor), TOMITA, Kengo (Associate Professor)
+Hitoshi YAMAMOTO (Professor), Masaomi TAKAHASHI (Associate Professor)

 1. Development of low barrier ion conductive polymer electrolytes.